 What are the best ways to treat colds, flu and chest infections?

-There are several medicines and treatments that can help relieve the symptoms of respiratory tract infections, some of them more successfully than others.
+There are several treatments and medications that can help relieve the symptoms of respiratory tract infections.
+Some of them more successfully than others.

 What are respiratory tract infections?

 The respiratory tract includes the sinuses, throat, airways and lungs.
 There are several types of infections that can affect the respiratory tract such as colds, flu, sinusitis, bronchitis and pneumonia (the latter two being chest infections), and these infections are usually the result of viruses.

 Because viruses are involved, antibiotics in general are not used.
 Antibiotics are drug used for treating bacterial infections, and the National Institute for Health and Care Excellence (NICE) recommends prescribing them only in limited conditions when patients are at risk of serious complications.

 How can colds, flu and chest infections be treated?